VirtuslabWorkshops/terraform-workshop/lab06/README.md

         access_key           = "<ARM_ACCESS_KEY>"
       }
       ```
-3. Migrate state to remote backend
+4. Migrate state to remote backend

    - re-initialize terraform
    - go through messages and confirm

-4. Update backend files for regular infra
-   - populate files `dev.backend.hcl` and `pre.backend.hcl` in all resource directories in [infra](./infra/)
+5. Migrate regular infra from point 2.

 From now on other team members will use same state file as you.